tkem/carreralib/docs/index.rst

-   `device` should name a serial port, e.g. ``/dev/ttyUSB0`` on GNU/Linux or ``COM3`` on Windows, or the MAC address of the Carrera AppConnect® adapter.
+   `device` should name a serial port, e.g. ``/dev/ttyUSB0`` on GNU/Linux or ``COM3`` on Windows, or the MAC address of the Carrera AppConnect® adapter, e.g. ``D4:8B:C6:FC:D8:07``.
 Additional keyword arguments will be passed to the underlying :class:`Connection` object.

 Connection Module